 Files reaching their designated retention date are flagged to Zurich Group Germany in a regular report.
 The company either extends the retention period or authorizes secure destruction, which is arranged by Iron Mountain using a sustainable process that takes account of data protection legislation.
 As evidence for compliance purposes, Iron Mountain provides Zurich Group Germany with a destruction certificate to confirm the procedure has been followed.

-In choosing Iron Mountain for offsite storage of its archives, Zurich Group Germany has been able to free up accommodation, refocus internal resources, and standardise the archive process across its business, improving the availability of files through integrated access from a single source.
-Today, Iron Mountain holds nearly 85,000 boxes of documents containing over two million files for Zurich Group Germany, all catalogued in a centralised inventory.
-This equates to around 148,000 cubic feet of storage capacity or approximately 42 linear kilometres of files.
+In choosing Iron Mountain for offsite storage of its archives, Zurich Group Germany has been able to free up accommodation, refocus internal resources, and standardize the archive process across its business, improving the availability of files through integrated access from a single source.
+Today, Iron Mountain holds nearly 85,000 boxes of documents containing over two million files for Zurich Group Germany, all catalogued in a centralized inventory.
+This equates to around 148,000 cubic feet of storage capacity or approximately 42 linear kilometers of files.

 With support from Iron Mountain, Zurich Group Germany believes it can demonstrate compliance with national and international statutory and regulatory requirements such as HGB, Sarbanes-Oxley and Basel II/Basel III.
 This is reinforced by audits of the Iron Mountain facilities, conducted by data protection officers from Zurich Group Germany to verify the continued application of agreed processes and procedures, security arrangements, and confidentiality of records.